paul-caron/EpicCanvas/README.md

 * gl.TEXTURE_CUBE_MAP_NEGATIVE_Z

 # Set a Cubemap
 To set the active cubemap, use setCubeMap method.
-That way you can alternate between different cubemap.
+That way you can alternate between different cubemaps.
 ```js
 epicCanvas.setCubeMap(cubemap)
 ```